robindotis/contented/docs/docs.md

 4. Click on the "Save" button to the right "None" dropdown.
 5. Wait one minute, reload the page and follow the link towards the top of the page.
 6. Your site is live on YOURUSERNAME.github.io.

+This is a one off step.
+Once GitHub Pages is configured changes to the site will be automatically published once they are built.

 ### Start Writing